Robert F. Kennedy Jr.: Nomination and confirmation

-Kennedy disclosed to an HHS ethics official his arrangement with a law firm specializing in pharmaceutical drug injury cases, Wisner Baum, whereby Kennedy earns 10% of fees awarded in contingency cases that he refers to the firm.
+Kennedy disclosed to an HHS ethics official his arrangement with the law firm Wisner Baum, which specializes in pharmaceutical drug injury cases, under which Kennedy earns 10% of the fees awarded in contingency cases he refers to the firm.
 If confirmed as HHS director, Kennedy would retain the arrangement only in cases that do not directly affect the federal government.
 He listed his income from Wisner Baum for this arrangement as $856,559.
-Before assuming the position of director of HHS, he will have from the law firm the complete and final payments for concluded cases against the U.S. government.
+Before assuming the position of director of HHS, he will receive from the law firm the complete and final payments for concluded cases against the US government.
 He added that will assign his son his interests in litigation against the maker of Gardasil, a vaccine given to prevent cervical cancer caused by human papillomavirus (HPV).

 On February 4, 2025, the Senate Committee on Finance voted 14–13 to forward Kennedy's nomination to a full Senate vote.
 The deciding vote was from Bill Cassidy, who was originally hesitant, but said he had received "serious commitments" from the Trump administration and "honest counsel" from Vice President JD Vance in exchange for his support of Kennedy's nomination.
 According to the Senate HELP Committee site, Cassidy, a doctor who practiced for 30 years before becoming a politician, told the committee that he had had a patient with acute hepatitis B who needed a liver transplant and had to be transported by Medivac.
 He called the transplant "an invasive, quarter-of-a-million-dollar surgery—in 2000—that, even if successful, would leave this young woman with a lifetime of $50,000 per year medical bills", adding, "As I saw her take off, I was so depressed.
 A $50 of vaccine could have prevented this all".
 Of the two committees that Kennedy spoke before, only the Senate Finance was to vote on his nomination.